Friday, April 16th 2021, 3:07 pm - It's that time of year again.

-Warmer weather means more bugs.
-And while you might not like sharing a space with creepy crawlies, there are benefits to keeping some of them around.
+While you might not like sharing a space with them, there are benefits to keeping some around.

 It's shorter than other centipedes, with about 30 legs that can detach when trapped.
 To some, they look terrifying but they are considered harmless.